Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: More families of restricted slicings

 \section{More families of restricted slicings}

-With the Schr\"oder slicings, we have seen one way of specializing the succession rule~\eqref{rule:BaxterMBM}.
-In this section, we are interested in other specializations of rule~\eqref{rule:BaxterMBM}, which allow to define Catalan slicings, $m$-skinny slicings and $m$-row restricted slicings, for any integer $m \geq 0$.
-The next section will explore the properties of the generating functions for $m$-skinny slicings and $m$-row restricted slicings.
+With the Schr\"oder slicings, we have seen in Section~\ref{sec:Schroeder} one way of specializing the succession rule~\eqref{rule:BaxterMBM}.
+In this section, we are interested in other specializations of rule~\eqref{rule:BaxterMBM}, which allow us to define Catalan slicings, $m$-skinny slicings and $m$-row-restricted slicings, for any integer $m \geq 0$.
+The next section will explore the properties of the generating functions for $m$-skinny slicings and $m$-row-restricted slicings.